Guernsey, Channel Islands

 That framework is based on two broad work streams: Pillar One is essentially a proposal for partial re-allocation of taxing rights and Pillar Two proposes that large multinational enterprises will pay a minimum effective rate of tax of 15% on their profits.

-The Pillar Two rules are due to be passed into national legislation for those countries that have committed to implementation.
-Guernsey and Jersey have not yet issued any draft legislation but have issued a joint statement committing to implement the IIR and a domestic top-up tax from 2025 at the earliest.
+Guernsey has approved legislation to implement the OECD’s Pillar Two rules, effective 1 January 2025.
+Guernsey has implemented the Qualified Domestic Top-up Tax (DTT) and the Multinational Top-up Tax (MTT) for the Qualified Income Inclusion Rule, following the GloBE Model Rules with some modifications.
 Applying the rules and determining the impact are likely to be very complex and pose a number of practical challenges.
-Entities that have to pay a top-up tax (whether GLoBE or a domestic minimum tax) need to consider whether these additional taxes impact the recognition and measurement of their deferred tax assets and liabilities.
+Entities that have to pay a top-up tax (whether MTT or DTT) need to consider whether these additional taxes impact the recognition and measurement of their deferred tax assets and liabilities.
 In addition, entities will need to consider the disclosure implications as there will be a need to make disclosures in advance of the rules becoming effective.
 Where entities are still evaluating the impact of the rules, a statement to that effect is required.
 Management will need to be able to support any statement that Pillar Two will not have a material impact, and we would expect the impact assessments to be complete if this is being asserted.